badlydrawnrob/anki/README.md

 > | ----------------------- | --------------------- |
 > | **[`👩‍🎓 STUDY FREE FLASHCARDS`](#)** first | **[`Download`](#10-years-legacy)** legacy tool<sup>¶</sup> |

-¶: <small>See [cards](#cards) next.
-Legacy version uses a compiler which can be difficult for beginners.[^2] [Upgrading](#how-do-i-upgrade) from a previous version?<small>

 ```
 ⓘ New app coming soon (limited preview)

-1. Beginner?
-Start with the "write great flashcards" guide first!
-2. GIT and NPM installed?
-Try out the free legacy flashcard compiler :)
+ⓘ Legacy version uses a compiler which can be difficult for beginners.

+¶: See CARDS section next.
+Upgrading?
+See FAQs.
 ```

 ## 10 years legacy